rtokun/ci_cd_lecture_2/main.md

 firebase login:ci
 ```

 It will open browser with Authentication page.
-Enter your credentials and after succesful authentication process go back to your terminal window, you should see there your token:
+Enter your credentials and after succesful authentication go back to your terminal window, you should see there your token:

 ``` bash
 ✔  Success!
 Use this token to login on a CI server: